mark-afortadera/configure-ad/README.md

 ![Screenshot 2025-02-19 160341](https://github.com/user-attachments/assets/fb6086e5-f1b0-4576-bc41-1901ddf86736)

 <p>- In the GPMC, navigate to the Group Policy Objects section.</p>
-<p>- Right-click Group Policy Objects and select New to create a new GPO, or right-click an existing GPO and select Edit to modify it.</p>
+<p>- Right-click "Group Policy Objects" and select "New" to create a new GPO, or right-click an existing GPO and select "Edit" to modify it.</p>
 <p>- Give the new GPO a descriptive name if you're creating a new one, like "Account Lockout Policy"</p>
 <br />